-According to recent reports, although women are close to half (47%) of the total U.S. work force, hold more post-graduate degrees than their male peers, and are managers (52%), only a fraction (5%) of these women become executive leaders (i.e. CEO) at Fortune 500 companies.*
+According to recent reports, although women are close to half (47%) of the total U.S. work force, hold more post-graduate degrees and managerial positions (52%), only a fraction (5%) of these women become executive leaders (i.e. CEO) at Fortune 500 companies.*

 Women are also underrepresented in small business.
 Though more women start businesses, only 3 out of 10 get federal contracts.** Women-owned businesses pump about $3 trillion into the economy.
 Yet, it takes women owners at least four tries before they are approved for a bank loan or line of credit.